AppleHolic/audioset_augmentor/README.md

 > The dataset is made available by Google Inc. under a Creative Commons Attribution 4.0 International (CC BY 4.0) license, while the ontology is available under a Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0) license.

-- Other sources follow MIT License
+- Other sources are under MIT License